How are Colors Made with Fermentation?

 Fermentation expanded

-But now that we understand the process, we can expand it to other aspects of the food and beverage industry – like growing organisms that can produce natural colors.
+But now that we understand the process, we can expand it to other aspects of the food and beverage industry – like growing organisms that can produce natural colours.

-The two main examples of colors made with fermentation are the mold Blakeslea trispora, the source responsible for producing a lot the yellow-orange color beta-carotene currently used in foods and beverages, and the microalgae Galdieria sulphuraria, used to make vibrant blue phycocyanins, in a similar fashion to spirulina (a cyanobacteria).
+The two main examples of colours made with fermentation are the mold Blakeslea trispora, the source responsible for producing a lot the yellow-orange colour beta-carotene currently used in foods and beverages, and the microalgae Galdieria sulphuraria, used to make vibrant blue phycocyanins, in a similar fashion to spirulina (a cyanobacteria).

 image of bioreactor to show natural colors made with fermentation